spacecabbie/dbus-mppsolarv2/README.md

 DEVICE_INSTANCE = 0         # Unique device instance (auto-assigned if in use)
 ```

-**Device Instance Configuration:**
-- Set `DEVICE_INSTANCE = 0` for the first inverter
-- For multiple inverters, use different instance numbers (0, 1, 2, etc.)
-- If the configured instance is already in use, the service will auto-assign the next available instance
-- The service name becomes `com.victronenergy.inverter_{instance}`

 **Find the correct serial port:**
 ```bash
 ls /dev/ttyUSB* /dev/ttyACM* /dev/ttyS*